 Jennifer Hiller Bardsley (PDRA/Senior Support Scientist) - Now Research Development Manager (Health) at King's College London

-Sarah Rogers (PDRA/Senior Support Scientist) - Now SANS Team Leader and the Instrument Responsible for Sans2d at ISIS-STFC
+Sarah Rogers (PDRA/Senior Support Scientist) - Now SANS Team Group Leader ISIS-STFC

 Claire Pizzey (Senior Support Scientist) - Now Deputy Head of the Industrial Liaison group at Diamond

-Jonathan Rawle (PDRA) - Now Support Scientist on I07 at Diamond
+Jonathan Rawle (PDRA) - Now a Beamline Scientist on I07 at Diamond

 Eleonore Mason, Univeristy of Bath (2019) - Nanomaterials for Membrane Protein Biology.